TexasInstruments/edgeai-tidl-tools/docs/custom_model_evaluation.md

     - A representation model (ONNX or Tflite file) – Need not to be exact model, trainable parameters can be random as well
     - Representative input data samples for model compilation/calibration
     - Complete console log of both model compilation and inference with ``` debug_level=1``` and ``` debug_level=3```
+    - Please indicate where the issue is encountered (compilation or inference; host emulation or target) and what type of problem (model accuracy, model performance, associated scripts, etc.)